 Genetic Testing &

-National Society of Genetic Counselors policy statement: “The National Society of Genetic Counselors (NSGC) supports access to accurate and appropriate genetic testing.
+National Society of Genetic Counselors: “The National Society of Genetic Counselors (NSGC) supports access to accurate and appropriate genetic testing.
 Tests for genetic variations of medical significance should be offered to consumers in conjunction with unbiased

 Read additional policy statements from the National Society of Genetic Counselors.